How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 This gives you enough for 2–3 different color options plus a backup.
 Most photographers nail their best shots with the first or second grenade, but having extras means you can experiment with colors, compositions, and backup if wind ruins a take.

 Wind is your biggest enemy on portrait shoots.
 Even a light 5–10 mph breeze can scatter a WP40's 90-second cloud in seconds.
 Always keep 1–2 backup grenades beyond your planned count so you never lose the hero shot.
+More technique in our smoke bomb photography guide.

 For Gender Reveals